Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/1-sign-in/README.md

 * use a specific authority, depending on the cloud in the configuration file for your application.
 * in case you want to call the MS Graph, this requires a specific Graph endpoint URL, depending on the cloud.

-For instance, to configure this sample for **Azure AD Germany** national cloud:
+For instance, to configure this sample for **Microsoft Entra ID Germany** national cloud:

 1. Open the `App\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c1s1` application copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c1s1` application copied from the Microsoft admin center.
 1. Find the key `https://login.microsoftonline.com/Enter_the_Tenant_Info_Here` and replace the existing value with `https://portal.microsoftazure.de/<your-tenant-id>`.

 See [National Clouds](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud#app-registration-endpoints) for more information.